panpf/sketch/docs/wiki/getting_started.md

 | kotlin.resource://     | Kotlin Resource          | newKotlinResourceUri()  | _                      |
 | app.icon://            | Android App Icon         | newAppIconUri()         | sketch-extensions-core |

-Each URI has its own Fetcher to support it, [see more about Fetcher and how to extend new URIs][fetcher]
+Each URI has its own Fetcher to support it, [Learn more about Fetcher][fetcher]

 ## Platform differences